bibliotranstornado/JuntaBurgos1551/README.md

 *  Font [specimen](specimen/specimen.pdf).

 ### Style
 The aim is the creation of a type font that imitate the style of the books printed with Rotunda Script.

 Writing tools and materials affects shape of the letters.

 Therefore if you write with a nib in a manuscript the shape of the strokes have different sizes.

 The engraver who made awls imitated the shapes of the manuscript text, but he was limited by the small proportions of the awls and its hardness.
 Thus the awls were *imperfects*.

 With the awls were made the cast, and here the molten lead was transform into metal types.

 The metal types were worned out by the use.

+After scanning the pages the shape of the letters where traced approximately.